Americans with Disabilities Act of 1990: Board of Trustees of the University of Alabama v. Garrett

 Board of Trustees of the University of Alabama v.
 Garrett was a United States Supreme Court case about Congress's enforcement powers under the Fourteenth Amendment to the Constitution.
 It decided that Title I of the Americans with Disabilities Act was unconstitutional insofar as it allowed private citizens to sue states for money damages.

 Barden v.
 The City of Sacramento

 Barden v.
 The City of Sacramento, filed in March 1999, claimed that the City of Sacramento failed to comply with the ADA when, while making public street improvements, it did not bring its sidewalks into compliance with the ADA.
-Certain issues were resolved in Federal Court.
-One issue, whether sidewalks were covered by the ADA, was appealed to the 9th Circuit Court of Appeals, which ruled that sidewalks were a "program" under ADA and must be made accessible to persons with disabilities.
-The ruling was later appealed to the U.S. Supreme Court, which refused to hear the case, letting stand the ruling of the 9th Circuit Court.
+Certain issues were resolved in federal court.
+One issue, whether sidewalks were covered by the ADA, was appealed to the 9th Circuit Court of Appeals, which ruled that sidewalks were a "program" under the ADA and must be made accessible to persons with disabilities.
+The ruling was later appealed to the U.S. Supreme Court, which refused to hear the case, letting stand the ruling of the 9th Circuit.